On the Existence of Steady-State Solutions to the Equations Governing Fluid Flow in Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{F}LUID flow in pipeline infrastructure networks driven by junction/node potentials through a network consisting of pipelines and pressure regulating devices (like pumps/compressors) is relevant to energy distribution and environmental remediation, such as in delivery of hydrogen/natural gas, water distribution, or transport of carbon dioxide in carbon capture and sequestration.
-Under steady-state conditions, the governing equations (which are coupled PDEs \cite{nrsolver}) reduce to a non-linear system of algebraic equations that relate pressures at junctions/nodes with mass flows in the pipes and other devices throughout the network.
-The solution of such a non-linear system is a crucial ingredient in various decision support tools for system design and operation that aim to ensure safe and reliable transport of fluids through the network.
+\IEEEPARstart{F}LUID flow in pipeline infrastructure networks driven by junction/node potentials through a network consisting of pipelines and pressure-regulating devices (like pumps/compressors) is relevant in the context of energy distribution and environmental remediation, such as in the delivery of hydrogen/natural gas, water distribution, or transport of carbon dioxide in carbon capture and sequestration.
+Under steady-state conditions, the governing equations (which are coupled PDEs \cite{nrsolver}) reduce to a \review{nonlinear} system of algebraic equations that relate pressures at junctions/nodes with mass flows of the pipes and other devices throughout the network.
+The solution of such a \review{nonlinear} system is a crucial ingredient in various decision support tools for system design and operation to ensure the safe and reliable transport of fluids through the network.